 Note that this trope is very similar to Colony Drop, where an object is intentionally dropped from high up in order to hit a specific target.
 Precision Crash, however, deals only with objects that are not actively directed to strike their target.

-This trope is a specific case of Contrived Coincidence, and often leads to It's a Small World After All.
+This trope is a specific case of Contrived Coincidence and often leads to It's a Small World After All.
 Closely related to Piano Drop, which is based more on the immaculate timing of the drop than on geographic improbabilities.
 Compare Monumental Battle, since major battles also seem to be narratively attracted to places of interest.
-Contrast with Stray Shots Strike Nothing.

 - In one of Garth Ennis' War Stories, a bomber pilot noted for his hatred of Germans is shot down.
 While the plane heads straight for a civilian-filled building, the main character yells at the pilot for trying to pull a Taking You with Me... until he realizes the pilot is doing his best to avoid the building.